PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter09/Tutorial/README.md

 ## Step 2: Setting up the page

-In this step we set up dimensions, scales and the SVG viewport, where the chart will be rendered. _Figure 1_ contains a sketch of the chart’s layout.
+In this step, we set up dimensions, scales, and the SVG viewport, where the chart will be rendered. _Figure 1_ contains a sketch of the chart’s layout.

 ![A sketch of the layout for the scatterplot](./images/figure-1.png)